sgnl05/sgnl05-colorprompt/README.md

 ####Public Classes

-* colorprompt: Main class, includes all other classes.
+* colorprompt: Main and only class.

-####Private Classes

-* colorprompt::template: Handles the /etc/profile.d/colorprompt.sh file.

 ###Parameters

+####`ensure`

+Boolean.
+Ensure if file /etc/profile.d/colorprompt.sh is present or absent.
+Defaults to present.

 ####`default_usercolor`